 The first stage of IVF involves egg production by the ovaries.
 As we know, human ovaries release one mature egg every month into the fallopian tubes.
 This function is called ovulation.

 The egg then travels down into the uterus according to the menstrual cycle.
 However, for in-vitro fertilization, we require many oocytes to make sure that at least 2-8 of them get fertilized.

-For this, injectable fertility medications are given to the female that trigger the ovaries to release multiple mature eggs.
+For this, injectable fertility medications are given to the female that triggers the ovaries to release multiple mature eggs.

 This is called Ovarian Stimulation.
 During the entire process, your doctor monitors the growth of follicles via ultrasound scans.

 This step takes 8 to 12 days.
-Semen analysis, uterus evaluation, and ovary suppression is performed prior to this.
+Semen analysis, uterus evaluation, and ovary suppression are performed prior to this.